martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 Currently, the CLI supports the following commands:

 ```
 apply                      Apply a single run.
 configure                  Set, update, or remove a profile.
 destroy                    Destroy the workspace state.
 group                      Do operations on groups.
 module                     Do operations on a terraform module.
 plan                       Create a speculative plan
 run                        Do operations on runs.
 runner-agent               Do operations on runner agents.
 service-account            Create an authentication token for a service account.
 sso                        Log in to the OAuth2 provider and return an authentication token.
 terraform-provider         Do operations on a terraform provider.
+terraform-provider-mirror  Mirror Terraform providers from any Terraform registry.
 workspace                  Do operations on workspaces.
 ```

 :::tip